orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 direction at the point**: What does it mean for a point yo become its own direction? ; function becoming data becoming toplogies becoming ..

-- Could use closensss as the initial/twrminal question and addition dimensionalities as the expansion of the additional rays.
-Could also create some automatic way of folding the ray structures onto a high dimensional tensor which preserves its steucture relative to the functioms applied to them theough gpu.
-Would have to check whether this is better than writing code in the way things like cuda/hip/ write the gpu kernels for gpgpu

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

 - [ ] Non-commital ignorance, lazy functions ; Carrying of an initial/terminal from a reference without traversing the direction